 For the purpose of this workshop, we will run the Master node on a Spot Instance as we simulate a relatively short lived job running on a transient cluster.
 There will not be business impact if the job fails due to a Spot interruption and later re-started.

-Click Add / remove instance types to fleet and select two relatively small and cheap instance types - i.e c4.large and m4.large and check Spot under target capacity.
-EMR will only provision one instance, but will select the best instance type for the Master node based on price and available capacity.
+Click Add / remove instance types to fleet and select two relatively cheaper instance types - i.e c5.xlarge and m5.xlarge and check Spot under target capacity.
+EMR will only provision one instance, but will select the best instance type for the Master node from the Spot instance pools with the optimal capacity.

 Avoid using Spot Instances for Core nodes if your Spark applications use HDFS.
 That prevents a situation where Spot interruptions cause data loss for data that was written to the HDFS volumes on the instances.
 For short-lived applications on transient clusters, as is the case in this workshop, we are going to run our Core nodes on Spot Instances.